What is Blood Flow Restriction therapy?

 - Early research also suggests that BFR training may help improve bone density and reduce high blood pressure

+We found that occlusion training increased muscle size and strength in the shoulders, chest, and arms better than conventional training when done with the same volume.
+It is important to understand that BFR training does NOT stop blood flow to the limb.
 Using pneumatic tourniquet-like cuffs placed at either the closest part of the leg or closet part of the arm, an individually-calculated pressure is applied to the cuff that limits the amount of blood flow returning from your limb.
-It is important to understand that BFR does NOT stop blood flow to the limb.
 Doppler ultrasound is used to ensure fresh arterial blood and oxygen is still entering the limb.
 By restricting the venous blood from leaving the limb, muscle tissue is stimulated by an increased concentration of metabolic growth factors.
 Blood flow restriction therapy causes a release of your own body’s human-growth-hormone (HGH) from the pituitary gland.
 HGH causes growth of muscle, bone and nearly every cell in the body, and it enhances fat loss.

 Quick results, comfortable and easy